anoma/juvix-docs/docs/reference/language/traits.juvix.md

 boxT {A} {{T (Box A)}} : T (Box A) := mkT (\{x := x});
 ```

-We check whether each parameter is a strict subterm of some trait parameter in
-the target.
-This ordering is included in the finite multiset extension of the
+We check whether the mutisets of instance parameters decrease w.r.t. the finite multiset extension of the
-subterm ordering, hence terminating.
+subterm ordering.

 ## Matching on implicit instances